-The Norton Science and Language Academy is fully accredited by the Western Association of Schools and Colleges (WASC).
-We will gladly accept credits from any WASC-accredited school with the following conditions:
+The Academy for Academic Excellence is fully accredited by the Western Association of Schools and Colleges (WASC).
+We will gladly accept credits from any WASC accredited school with the following conditions:

-- 1. Summer school at a local high school is for the makeup of failed classes only, not for advancing in the core curriculum. - 2.
-San Bernardino Valley College or another college is the appropriate avenue for advancing in coursework related to high school graduation.
+- 1. Summer school at a local high school is for makeup of failed classes only, not for advancing in core curriculum. - 2.
+Victor Valley College or another college is the appropriate avenue for advancing in coursework related to high school graduation.
 All coursework must be completed prior to the time the student would normally be scheduled for the class. - 3.
 Any exceptions must be submitted in writing to the administration for consideration.